-The 2017 hurricane season is more than halfway over and has already seen nine major storms, on par with the prediction by the National Weather Service of as many as 11 to 17 named storms and two to four major hurricanes.
-But this year, as in the past, whenever a major hurricane is forecast to hit the nation’s Atlantic or Gulf Coast, U.S. Geological Survey scientists are ready to go well before the red-and-black hurricane warning flags unfurl.
-Starting about three days before a major storm’s predicted landfall, the USGS begins collecting data that can improve forecasting, guide relief work, and speed up recovery from the powerful storms’ effects.
+U.S. Geological Survey scientists are ready to respond to a hurricane or tropical storm well before the red-and-black storm warning flags unfurl.
+Starting about three days before a coastal storm’s predicted landfall, the USGS begins collecting data that can improve forecasting, guide relief work, and speed up recovery from the powerful storms’ effects.

-Storm tides, coastal erosion, and inland flooding are among the most dangerous natural hazards unleashed by hurricanes, with the capacity to destroy homes and businesses, wipe out roads, bridges, water and sewer systems, and profoundly alter landscapes.
-The USGS has experts in these hazards, ready and willing to provide their expertise and to support the relief and recovery effort.
+Storm tides, coastal erosion, and inland flooding are among the most dangerous natural hazards unleashed by hurricanes, with the capacity to destroy homes and businesses, wipe out roads, bridges, water and sewer systems, alter landscapes and reshape the nation’s coastline.
+The USGS has experts in these hazards ready to provide their expertise and to support the relief and recovery effort.

-Throughout the hurricane season, the USGS Coastal Storm Response Team, made up of managers and scientists, works closely with the National Hurricane Center and other federal agencies and confers daily when forecasters indicate that a hurricane is likely to make landfall in the U.S.
+During the hurricane season, the USGS Coastal Storm Response Team, made up of a multidisciplinary team of specialists throughout the USGS, works closely with the National Hurricane Center and other federal agencies and confers daily when forecasters indicate that a hurricane or tropical storm is likely to make landfall in the U.S.

 Forecasting Coastal Change

-Research scientists at the USGS’ St. Petersburg Coastal and Marine Science Center have developed a coastal change hazard forecast model, a sophisticated computer program that provides detailed predictions of a hurricane’s likely effects on sand dunes and other coastal features.
-The forecasts cover the Atlantic and Gulf coast regions where storm effects are expected, at one-kilometer intervals.
-They predict where protective sand dunes are likely to be eroded at their bases or overtopped by storm waves, and where coastal areas could be inundated by seawater.
+The model provides detailed forecasts of a strong storm’s likely effects on sandy shorelines along the Atlantic and Gulf coasts.
+It predicts where protective sand dunes are likely to be eroded at their bases or overtopped by storm waves and where coastal areas behind the dunes could be inundated by seawater.